stilt0n/Dependor/CONTRIBUTING.md

 type EdgeList map[FilePath][]ImportPath
 ```

-The aliases are added here for clarity but the actual type of the edge list in the code is just `map[string][]string`.
+Note that the aliases are added here for clarity and not used in the actual typing of the Edge List.
+The actual return type is a `DependencyGraph` which is just an alias for `map[string][]string` with a few useful receiver methods.

 #### Walk filetree and tokenize files